“Murphy’s storytelling is an experience that leaves you wanting more”

-In 2006, as a tired, overworked single mom, I wrote my first one-woman play called Crazy Bag.
+In 2006, I wrote my first one-woman play called Crazy Bag.

-In 2007, I packed a Subaru with 500 pounds of baggage and hit the road with that show, which uses only baggage as a set, about my journey as a rebellious minister’s daughter and single mother.
+In 2007, I packed a Subaru with 500 pounds of baggage and hit the road with that show, which uses only baggage as a set, about my personal journey as a rebellious minister’s daughter.

 In its premiere at the Colorado Theatre Festival, Crazy Bag won Best Set, Best Director, and All-State Actress and Denver Post Ovation nominee honors.

 My performances brought me back to Asheville where my journey began the day I went screeching out of the gates of Bible College two decades earlier.

 Since 2006, I have self-produced multiple one-woman shows and storytelling performances at theatres across the country.

 My understanding of the stage and the elements of a performance transfer to my understanding of business and branding.

 I know how to tell a compelling story.
 I understand how to get an audience’s attention.